RottabMahmoud/crealytics/README.md

 ## Usage

-Used Material UI as a Component Library, d3 for CSV data conversion to JSON, and react-virtualized for handling large Input Autocomplete.
+Used Material UI as a Component Library, d3 for CSV data conversion to JSON, react-virtualized for handling large Input Autocomplete, and react-async-image for image loading.

 ```bash
 npm install @mui/material